b9org/b9/docs/Dictionary.md

 [b9_primitives table]: https://github.com/b9org/b9/blob/master/js_compiler/b9stdlib.src
 [b9/src/primitives.cpp]: https://github.com/b9org/b9/blob/master/b9/src/primitives.cpp

-### Submodule
+### Git Submodule
-A submodule is a git repository within another git repository.
+A git submodule is a git repository within another git repository.
 It allows a developer to use project B (the submodule) from within project A. Project B is a subdirectory within project A, but is treated as a separate and independent git repository.
 To learn more about submodules, read the [submodules documentation] from git.

 [submodules documentation]: https://git-scm.com/book/en/v2/Git-Tools-Submodules